pxc/gitbook/text/02_Git_Object_Db_Basics/1_Trees_and_Blobs.markdown

 trees and blobs, like all other objects, are named by the SHA1 hash of their contents, two trees have the same SHA1 name if and only if their contents (including, recursively, the contents of all subdirectories) are identical.
-This allows git to quickly determine the differences between two related tree objects, since it can ignore any entries with identical object names.
+This allows Git to quickly determine the differences between two related tree objects, since it can ignore any entries with identical object names.

 (Note: in the presence of submodules, trees may also have commits as entries.
 See the **Submodules** section.)

-Note that the files all have mode 644 or 755: git actually only pays attention to the executable bit.
+Note that the files all have mode 644 or 755: Git actually only pays attention to the executable bit.